baedyl/ProAIContent/SUPABASE_SETUP_GUIDE.md

 # 🎯 Supabase Setup Guide

-Complete guide to set up authentication and database for ProAIContent.
+Complete guide to set up authentication and database for Wand Wiser.

 ---